-In Song of Solomon 2:15 the Shulammite says, “Catch for us the foxes, / the little foxes / that ruin the vineyards, / our vineyards that are in bloom.”
-It might seem strange that, as the bride-to-be extols her betrothed’s lovely face and sweet voice (verse 14), she would speak of a fox hunt.
-As with many images in this beautiful poem, the foxes are symbolic.
+In Song of Solomon 2:15 the speaker says, “Catch for us the foxes, / the little foxes / that ruin the vineyards, / our vineyards that are in bloom.”
+It might seem strange that, in the middle of a romantic, tender conversation, the matter of a fox hunt should arise.
+As with much of the imagery in this beautiful poem, the foxes are symbolic.

 Solomon’s readers considered foxes to be destructive animals that could destroy valuable vineyards (cf. Judges 15:4; Psalm 63:10; Ezekiel 13:4).
-As the Shulammite verbalizes her love for King Solomon, she speaks of the need to “catch” the foxes that spoil the vines.
-If the blossoming vineyard is taken to mean the growing romance between the couple, then the foxes represent potential problems that could damage their relationship prior to the marriage (which takes place in chapter 5).
-The bride-to-be is saying, in essence, “Let’s take preventative measures to protect our love from anything that could harm it.”
+As the Shulammite and her beloved verbalize their love for each other, we are suddenly confronted with the need to catch the foxes that spoil the vines.
+If the blossoming vineyard spreading its fragrance (Song of Solomon 2:13) refers to the growing romance between the couple, then the foxes of verse 15 represent potential problems that could damage the relationship prior to the marriage (which takes place in chapter 5).
+The command, in essence, is “Take preventative measures to protect this love from anything that could harm it.”

 In ancient literature, wild animals were often used to represent problems that could separate lovers.
 For example, Egyptian love songs used crocodiles to picture a threat to romantic love.
 In Israel, crocodiles were not common, but foxes were.